kkibria/my_cookbook/src/topics/text-content.md

 However, wherever you will host the content, their flow is something important to understand clearly before you start.
 For instance, we can talk about github pages.

+## html to markdown conversion
+We may need to convert existing html to markdown. [`html2md`](github.com/suntong/html2md).
+Its a tool written in golang.
+Works nice!
 ## Hosting Content in github pages
 Github pages is quite popular for hosting as it is free and git controlled.
 Although there are several options available for github pages,